Do you want to deepen your understanding of community engagement while connecting with other doctoral students from across the university?

 Each Liaison is expected to commit roughly 5 hours a week as a Liaison.
 This includes workshop preparation and facilitation, independent project work (on or off-site), monthly cohort meetings, and meetings with the program advisor, as needed.
 Schedules vary, based on workshop requests, project needs, and Liaisons' other commitments.

-How are Graduate Liaisons involved in Ginsberg workshops?
+How do Liaisons support Ginsberg workshops?

 Liaisons have contributed significantly to a wide range of efforts at the Ginsberg Center.
 Many liaisons have contributed to workshop curriculum development, including conducting research, developing facilitation guides and integrating supplemental resources, such as the Community Engagement MOOC.
 Some have provided administrative support to our faculty grants and other programming, and supported website development and content creation.
 Others have supported our research and evaluation efforts by conducting literature reviews, analyzing data, developing reports, creating surveys, conducting interviews and contributing to program evaluation.